kmonad/kmonad/doc/quick-reference.md

   (around-next-timeout 500 sft XX)
   ```

-+ `sticky keys`: act like the key is held temporarily after just one
++ `sticky-key`: act like the key is held temporarily after just one
   press for the given amount of time (in ms).

   ```clojure
   (defalias slc (sticky-key 500 lctl))
   ```

-+ `stepped button`: perform different buttons in sequence.
++ `stepped`: perform the next button in the circular sequence
+  whenever it is pressed.
   ```clojure
   (stepped (press-only lctl) (release-only lctl))
   ```